mathjax/MathJax-docs/advanced/synchronize/filters.rst

 content of the child text nodes of those token nodes to use the proper Unicode values for any alphabetic, numeric, or Greek characters that can be represented using the Mathematical Alphanumeric and Letterlike Symbols blocks.
+If any characters can't be converted to something in these blocks, we use a :attr:`style` attribute, when possible, to simulate the proper output.

-The :data:`ranges` variable gives the character ranges that will be converted, and the :data:`variants` object gives the data needed to make those ranges to the various Mathematical Alphanumerics characters for the different :attr:`mathvariant` values.
+The :data:`ranges` variable gives the character ranges that will be converted, the :data:`variants` object gives the data needed to make those ranges to the various Mathematical Alphanumerics characters for the different :attr:`mathvariant` values, and the :data:`variantStyles` object to hold the styles that need to be applied for each variant.

 The special ``-tex-calligraphic`` and ``-tex-bold-calligraphic`` variants are used internally in MathJax to produce the Chancery